Help create a more just world as a leader for social justice.

 In keeping with the Holy Cross mission of St. Edward’s, students in the BLA in Leadership and Social Justice program will be prepared to approach issues in their workplace and communities from a perspective of equity, inclusion and human rights.

 This online program prepares students to lead social improvement efforts and work with social-justice focused organizations in roles like these:

 - Diversity officer

 - NGO project manager

 - Outreach coordinator

 Who is an ideal candidate for this degree?

-The online, part-time format of this program provides flexibility for working adults and transfer students seeking to complete their undergraduate degrees, as well as for current undergraduate juniors or seniors looking to change their major or career path.
+The part-time format of this program provides flexibility for non-traditional students, working adults and transfer students seeking to complete their undergraduate degrees.
+Major requirements will be completed through a blend of online, hybrid and face-to-face class modalities.

 Major Requirements: The Bachelor of Liberal Arts in Leadership and Social Justice requires a total of 33 hours of major courses, which include a combination of required leadership, social justice and communication courses as well as electives selected from the arts, education, history, language, philosophy, political science, religious studies, social work, sociology and women’s and gender studies.

 Required Courses: Students complete these three required courses totaling 9 hours: